Cosmoglobe/Commander/commander3/todscripts/firas/data_profile.md

       - `stat_mon_temp`: ?.
 Shape: 589069 x 2.
 Units: ?
 (Values from 20 to 31, then 24 to 35)
       - `temp_ctl`: ?.
 Shape: 589069 x 8.
 Units: ?.
     - `grt`: Germanium Resistance Thermometer.
 Data is divided into high (hi) (20 - 97 $cm^{-1}$) and low (lo) (1 - 21 $cm^{-1}$) frequency bands
-      - `a_hi_bol_assem`: ?.
+      - `a_hi_bol_assem`: Bolometer assembly.
 Shape: 589069 x 4. **All values are -9999.**
-      - `a_hi_cal_resistors`: Calibration resistors (four high and four low?: eight in total - page 46 in the Explanatory Supplement).
+      - `a_hi_cal_resistors`: Calibration resistors.
 Used to convert the GRT readings from counts to Ohms.
 Shape: 589069 x 4.
 Units: ?.
-      - `a_hi_collimator`: GRT collimator.
+      - `a_hi_collimator`: Collimator.
 Shape: 589069.
 Values: 2 to 10.
 Units: K?.
-      - `a_hi_dihedral`: Dihedral temperature.
+      - `a_hi_dihedral`: Dihedral.
 Dihedral temperature > 5.5 is failed (page 28 of the Explanatory Supplement).
 Here, 1134 values are higher than 5.5.
 The sky coadds are grouped by dihedral temperature (page 62 of the Explanatory Supplement).
 Shape: 589069.
 Values: 2 to 10.
 Units: K?.
-      - `a_hi_ical`: Temperature of the ICAL.
+      - `a_hi_ical`: Internal reference source.
 Used to form coadd groups (page 27 of the Explanatory Supplement).
 Shape: 589069?.
 Values: 2 to 20.
 Units: K?.
-      - `a_hi_mirror`: Temperature of the mirror (I am guessing of the mirrors in the MTM, since there is already a variable for the collimator before?).
+      - `a_hi_mirror`: Mirror assembly.
 Shape: 589069.
 Values: 2 to 12.
 Units: K?.
-      - `a_hi_refhorn`: Temperature of the reference horn.
+      - `a_hi_refhorn`: Reference horn.
 Shape: 589069.
 Values: 2 to 26.
 Temperature goes higher than indicated in the Explanatory Supplement (page 20), which should be between 2 and 22 K. Units: K?.
-      - `a_hi_skyhorn`: Temperature of the sky horn.
+      - `a_hi_skyhorn`: Sky horn.
 Shape: 589069.
 Values: 2 to 26.
 Units: ?.
-      - `a_hi_xcal_cone`: Temperature of the cone of the XCAL.
+      - `a_hi_xcal_cone`: Additional XCAL temperature.
 Shape: 589069.
 Values: 2 to 23.
 Units: K?.
-      - `a_hi_xcal_tip`: Temperature of the tip of the XCAL.
+      - `a_hi_xcal_tip`: External calibrator tip.
 Shape: 589069.
 Values: 2 to 23.
 Units: K?.
-      - `a_lo_bol_assem`: Temperature of the ? of the bolometer.
+      - `a_lo_bol_assem`: Bolometer assembly.
 Shape: 589069 x 4.
 Values: 1 to 4.
 Units: K?.
-      - `a_lo_cal_resistors`: ? of the calibration resistors.
+      - `a_lo_cal_resistors`: Cal resistors.
 Shape: 589069 x 4.
 Units: ?.
-      - `a_lo_collimator`: Temperature of the collimator mirrors.
+      - `a_lo_collimator`: Collimator.
 Shape: 589069.
 Values: 1 to 5.
 Units: K?.
-      - `a_lo_dihedral`: Dihedral temperature.
+      - `a_lo_dihedral`: Dihedral.
 Shape: 589069.
 Values: 1 to 8.
 Units: K?.
-      - `a_lo_ical`: Temperature of the ICAL.
+      - `a_lo_ical`: Internal reference source.
 Shape: 589069.
 Values: 1 to 25.
 Units: K?.
-      - `a_lo_mirror`: Temperature of the mirror.
+      - `a_lo_mirror`: Mirror assembly.
 Shape: 589069.
 Values: 1 to 4, with some being -9.9990000e+03.
 Units: K?.
-      - `a_lo_refhorn`: Temperature of the reference horn.
+      - `a_lo_refhorn`: Reference horn.
 Shape: 589069.
 Values: 1 to 30, with some values being -9.9990000e+03.
 Units: K?.
-      - `a_lo_skyhorn`: Temperature of the sky horn.
+      - `a_lo_skyhorn`: Sky horn.
 Shape: 589069.
 Values: 1 to 29.
 Units: K?.
-      - `a_lo_xcal_cone`: Temperature of the cone of the XCAL.
+      - `a_lo_xcal_cone`: External calibrator tip.
 Shape: 589069.
 Values: 1 to 34.
 Units: K?.
-      - `a_lo_xcal_tip`: Temperature of the tip of the XCAL.
+      - `a_lo_xcal_tip`: Additional XCAL temperature.
 Shape: 589069.
 Values: 1 to 22.
 Units: K?.
       - `b_hi_bol_assem`: ?.
 Shape: 589069 x 4. **All values are -9999.**
       - `b_hi_cal_resistors`: ?.
 Shape: 589069 x 4.
 Units: ?.
       - `b_hi_collimator`: ?.
 Shape: 589069. **All values are -9999.**